taverntesting/taverntesting.github.io/documentation.md

 - Validate templated HTML returned from an endpoint using an XML parser
 - etc.

-## Resuing requests and YAML fragments
+## Reusing requests and YAML fragments

 A lot of tests will require using the same step multiple times, such as logging in to a server before running tests or simply running the same request twice in